insane-catt/DiscordLaunchMC/README.md

 Please DM me

+## License has been changed.
+This software was originally released under the MIT License.

+Starting from version 1.2.0, it is released under a custom ethical license based on the MIT License.
+This new license prohibits the use of the software for war, discrimination, or harm against vulnerable people.
+Please refer to the `LICENSE` file for details.

+### Why the License Change
+I believe software should not be used to harm others or support injustice.
+This license reflects my personal stance against war, discrimination, and oppression.

 ## Version history
+- v1.2.0: **License change**, updated README, added `/allowlist` command
 - v1.1.1: Added functionality to output the bot's name daily, making it easier to identify which bot is running in the console.
-- v1.1: Enabled to use English from the config.py.
-Also, implemented /setmaxplayers, /setdirectly and /searchproperty command.
+- v1.1: Enabled to use English from the `config.py`.
+Also, implemented `/setmaxplayers`, `/setdirectly` and `/searchproperty` command.
 - v1.0.7-en: Updated README and revised comments
-- v1.0.6-en: Moved simple settings to config.py
+- v1.0.6-en: Moved simple settings to `config.py`
 - v1.0.5-en: Updated README and separated the English version
 - v1.0.4: Updated README
 - v1.0.3: Updated README
-- v1.0.2: Implemented /logout command
+- v1.0.2: Implemented `/logout` command
 - v1.0.1: Slightly changed message when starting server
 - v1.0.0